 Too many to mention – one significant is being extremely messy when I work.

 - Describe the design DNA of Vibe Harsløf?

-My intent is to create contemporary jewellery of lasting quality.
-I aim to challenge the preconceived idea of how and where a pieces of jewellery should be worn, but without compromising the wearability.
+My intent is to create contemporary jewelry of lasting quality.
+I aim to challenge the preconceived idea of how and where a pieces of jewelry should be worn, but without compromising the wearability.
 I find it very interesting to see how minimal I can go and tend to remove all excess parts during the design process, leaving pieces that rather accentuate the body than embellish.

 - What is your guilty pleasure?

 At the moment it is watching the Danish version of the big bakeoff with my son – it is both very scary and intriguing.

 Jewelry for the laces on my sneakers, anklets and earmuffs in various variations.
 This season I have made an earmuff with multi colored stones - can't wait to wear that.

 - What would your occupation be if you weren't a jewelry designer?